Penal labor in the United States: Prison labor in the Reconstruction era (1866–1877)

 Between 1866 and 1869, Alabama, Texas, Louisiana, Arkansas, Georgia, Mississippi, and Florida became the first states in the U.S. to lease out convicts.
 Previously responsible for the housing and feeding of the new prison labor force, the states developed a convict leasing system as a means to rid penitentiaries of the responsibility to care for the incarcerated population.
 State governments maximized profits by putting the responsibility on the lessee to provide food, clothing, shelter, and medical care for the prisoners.
 Convict labor strayed from small-scale plantation and share crop harvesting and moved toward work in the private sector.
 States leased out convicts to private businesses that utilized the low-cost labor to run enterprises such as coal mines, railroads, and logging companies.
 Private lessees were permitted to use prisoner labor with very little oversight.
 The result was extremely poor conditions.
 Inadequacy of necessities like food, water, and shelter, was often exacerbated by unsafe labor practices and inhuman discipline.
 Nevertheless, the convict lease system prompted the southern economy's return from devastation as the (cheap) labor supply returned to southern capitalism.
+In 1928, Alabama became the last state in the nation to abolish convict leasing, following Florida by some five years.

 While incarceration rates continued to rise during Reconstruction, feeding the convict lease system, Union occupation in the South and national pressure began to change the laws by which African Americans were arbitrarily imprisoned.
 By 1868, the last official laws of Black Code were repealed in most states.
 As Reconstruction lost its vigor, however, the Democratic party recovered and de-stigmatized casual racism in the Union-washed South.
 This end to the reconstruction era set the stage for future reinvention of Black Code laws.
 States configured legislation to more precisely target the poor, further criminalizing the vast majority of former slaves who had not yet adapted to a free market or accrued wealth.
 Mississippi’s "pig law" followed this trend of hyper criminalization and fed the penal labor force simultaneously by tacking on outrageous sentences to violations.
 The "pig law" classified theft of a farm animal or any property worth $10 or more as grand larceny.
 Violation carried a sentence of incarceration up to five years.
 Following enactment of the "pig law," the incarcerated population quadrupled over the following three years.